 Private, single-family, two and three flat residence were instructed to burn their waste in the small concrete garbage incinerators that the city constructed in the alleys behind each property.
 Garbage trucks would open the cooled incinerators and shovel out the ashes.
 Larger incinerators used by schools, hospitals, and apartment buildings.

-Chicago began to destroy the garbage incinerators, using sledge hammers, in the early 1970s, leaving only a few hundred by the 1990s.
+Chicago began to destroy the garbage incinerators, using sledge hammers, in the early 1970s, and replacing them with 50 gallon steel drums, leaving only a few hundred incinerator boxes by the 1990s.

 By 1988 the typical Chicagoan threw out a ton of garbage per year.
 In Chicago, household wastes were picked up by a department long known as a source of patronage jobs for politicians.
 To cut costs in the 1980s, plastic garbage carts replaced metal garbage cans—long a symbol of machine politics in Chicago, where aldermen handed them out to residents with their names stenciled on the side.
 Businesses, apartment owners, and most suburban governments contracted with private haulers.
 Private haulers were once the domain of small operators, including many African Americans.
 At times they were subject to extortion by mobsters.
 In the 1970s and '80s, however, a few large companies came to dominate the business, benefiting from superior access to landfills and better finances and organization.
 The biggest companies owned and operated landfills and incinerators.